 Compare Multiple Providers

 Smoker loadings vary between Australian life insurance providers.
-One provider may charge 80% more for smokers while another charges 60% more.
-Getting estimates from multiple providers can reveal meaningful differences.
-Use Compare.com.au to see estimated premiums side by side before requesting a formal quote from a provider.
+One provider may charge 80% more for smokers while another charges 55% more for the same profile.
+Getting estimates from multiple providers through InsuranceCompared.com.au can reveal meaningful differences in what you will pay.
+The savings from choosing the right provider can be hundreds of dollars per year.

 3

-Before committing to a provider, understand their specific re-rating requirements.
-How long must you be smoke-free?
+Before committing to a provider, understand their specific reclassification requirements.
+How long must you be nicotine-free?
 Do they require a cotinine test or a statutory declaration?
 Do they include vaping and NRT in their smoke-free definition?
-Choosing a provider with a clear, achievable re-rating pathway is especially important if you plan to quit.
+Choosing a provider with a clear, achievable reclassification pathway is especially important if you are planning to quit.

 4